orangejuice/blog/data/activity/movie-中国学校-2008/record.en.md

   subtitle: 2008 / UK / Documentary
 ---

-Unexpected unfolding if you haven't seen it, it couldn't be better if you have.
-Seeing the world through the characters' eyes, barring the deliberately arranged multi-angle dialogue shots that are extremely abrupt, you wouldn't feel like you are watching a film at other times.
-Cultural barriers have not affected the key captures at all.
-The texture of that era, high-quality contemporary records.
-In over a decade, some things have already changed drastically but some things have not changed at all.
+I never expected it to unfold like this before watching, but after seeing it, I can't imagine a better development.
+It captures the world through the eyes of its characters.
+Apart from some deliberately arranged multi-angle dialogue shots, which are quite jarring, the rest of the time I didn't even feel like I was watching a film.
+Cultural barriers did not affect the capture of the essence at all.
+It embodies the texture of that era, a high-standard contemporary documentary.
+Over a decade, some things have completely changed, yet some remain exactly the same.